alinagriesel/ScipyProject/README.md

 ### Hypotheses
 `Hypothesis 1`

 First of all, we want to know whether there are significant differences in the response to abortion among different age groups.
-Since the response to abortion is an ordinal variable and age a metric one, we can either use the Pearson Correlation test (parametric) or the Kendall Rank Correlation test (non-parametric).
+Since the response to abortion is an ordinal variable and age a metric one, we can either use the Pearson Correlation test (parametric) or the Kendall Tau Correlation test (non-parametric).
 The former should only be applied if we know that the relevant variables follow a normal distribution as this is pre-assumed by the test.
 We therefore checked the distribution of the age data points using the Shapiro-Wilk test.
-Although age usually follows a normal distribution, it does not do so in our case, perhaps due to the low amount of participants or other biases influencing which people end up as participants.
-We therefore choose the Kendall Rank Correlation test.
+Although age usually follows a normal distribution, it does not do so in our case (further explained in Section VI), perhaps due to the low amount of participants or other biases influencing which people end up as participants.
+We therefore choose the Kendall Tau Correlation test.

 `Hypothesis 2`

 Secondly, we want to know whether the responses to abortion vary between the two sexes.
-Since response to abortion is an ordinal variable and the sex is a binary nominal one, we cannot use the Kendall Rank Correlation test, nor the Pearson Correlation test.
+Since response to abortion is an ordinal variable and the sex is a binary nominal one, we cannot use the Kendall Tau Correlation test, nor the Pearson Correlation test.
 In order to account for a binary nominal variable, we make use of the Point Biseral Correlation test.

 `Hypothesis 3`